Diving Into Org Mode

 When creating inline math environments

-is probably better than dollar signs because Org has various rules to avoid conflict with currency specifications.
+\(\)is probably better than dollar signs because Org has various rules to avoid conflict with currency specifications.

 -

-is function that tests if the point is inside a Latex fragment, can probably be used with YASnippet for context sensitive snippets. -
+org-inside-LaTeX-fragment-pis function that tests if the point is inside a Latex fragment, can probably be used with YASnippet for context sensitive snippets. -

-produces a preview image of Latex fragments and overlays it over the source code.- To process all fragments in the current entry (between two headlines), call when not in a fragment.
+org-latex-previewproduces a preview image of Latex fragments and overlays it over the source code.- To process all fragments in the current entry (between two headlines), call when not in a fragment.

 - To clear all fragments in the current entry, call with a prefix argument.